BristolFlightLab/PymavlinkDemo/macOS.md

 from here:
 https://docs.docker.com/desktop/setup/install/mac-install/

+Once you have downloaded Docker, open the application to finsh the install process.

 Once you have Docker installed, open a Terminal window and run this command:
 ```console
 docker run -p 5761:5761 -p 14550:14550 -it orthuk/ardupilot-sitl ./Tools/autotest/sim_vehicle.py -v ArduCopter --frame quad --mavproxy-args '--out tcpin:0.0.0.0:5761 --out tcpin:0.0.0.0:14550' -l 51.4234178,-2.6715506,50,155